frasfras/det_ai-car-verify/README.md

 You can also create your own spreadsheet that includes a photo for each claim in local folder.
 This photo must have a local dataset so the determined ai classification model can use it.

-Sure!
-Here is an example of what the data sample table could look like:

 url	                    Type of damage bumper_dent.png	          bumper_dent
 bumper_scratch.png	      bumper_scratch

 ![bumper dent](https://user-images.githubusercontent.com/65541080/232556800-f9acbe49-6bc7-4da2-ae6a-ce402e8df02d.png)

 Model Architecture